TeamSTEPPS 2.0 Course Management Guide

-The Master Trainer Course materials include the TeamSTEPPS Instructor Manual and the TeamSTEPPS DVD.
+The Master Trainer Course materials include the TeamSTEPPS Instructor Manual, classroom slides, videos.
 Each of these is described below in more detail.
-The contents of both the Instructor Manual and the DVD are also available online at Instructor Manual and DVD.
-The Fundamentals Course is part of the Master Trainer Course; therefore, the Instructor Manual and DVD are resources for delivering this course.
-The Essentials Course includes its own instructional materials, which are available on the TeamSTEPPS DVD and online at Essentials Course Instructional Material.
+The contents of the Instructor Manual and additional materials are available online at TeamSTEPPS 2.0.
+The Fundamentals Course is part of the Master Trainer Course; therefore, the Instructor Manual and supporting materials are resources for delivering this course.
+The Essentials Course includes its own instructional materials, which are available online at Essentials Instructional Module and Course Slides.

 The Instructor Manual should be used as a course planning tool and a reference guide for teaching the course.
 It is very important to use the Instructor Manual as a course preparation tool, as advance planning is required for effective course delivery.